ajosedev/knowledge/notes/20221017052110-react-element-vs-component.md

 # Passing a React Element vs Component as a prop

 When passing React components around, passing an Element can be nicer than passing a Component.
-This is what react-router opted to do in v6.
+This is what react-router opted to do in v6, along with React Suspense.

 ```jsx
 // React Component